matiasandina/FEDWatcher/README.md

 ![image](https://user-images.githubusercontent.com/7494967/124830013-53691600-df47-11eb-8e53-1c78fbac09ee.png)

-## Design of FEDWatcher HAT
+### Design of FEDWatcher HAT

 We have also designed a little PCB board that sits on top of the RPi, so that it is easier for users to get started.
 This board was designed using KiCad 5.1 and relies on the following libraries (for footprints and parts):
 - https://componentsearchengine.com/part-view/RASPBERRY%20PI%204B%20%2B%20Samtec%20ESP-120-33-G-D/RASPBERRY-PI

-There's a bit of soldering involved:
+There's a bit of soldering involved, but it makes things cleaner:

 * Solder female pins to PCB to match Raspberry Pi's pinout.
 * Solder female headphone jacks to PCB